Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Results

 \subsubsection{Generalisation using many demonstration trajectories}

 Results for the generalisation using many demonstration trajectories are show in Figure \ref{fig:manygenerror}.
 This set of generalizations contains all possible target positions with all available demonstrations, as the difference between inter- and extrapolation is not well defined in this case.
-There is no qualitative change in the error curves as compared to the case of generalisation with few demonstrations.
+There is no qualitative change in the shape of the error curves as compared to the case of generalisation with few demonstrations.
 The absolute error is comparable to the interpolation case.
 The number of SEDS reconstructions with large error is smaller than with few demonstrations.
+Notably, the ProMP model, which performed worse than DMP, TP-GMM and OCP with few demonstrations, performs on the same level as DMP.

-SEDS and TP-GMM still use the same number of parameters, since they encode everything into one model.
+SEDS, TP-GMM and ProMP still use the same number of parameters, since they encode everything into one model.
 Hence, the number of demonstrations has no effect on the number of parameters used.
-The DMP model, however, uses more, because the set of demonstrations used is now even bigger that before.
+The DMP ons OCP models, however, use more, because the set of demonstrations used is now even bigger that before.
 Since there are 13 possible start-/end-points (see Figure \ref{fig:placemat}), one of which is the target, there are 12 positions in the demonstration set.
 With the three repetitions of each action, the average demonstration set contains 36 moves (there might be extra/forgotten repetitions or exclusions as defined in \ref{sec:generalization_procedures}).
-This yields $108K$ DMP parameters that are used in the averaging procedure to obtain a generalized trajectory.
+This yields $108K$ DMP/OCP parameters that are used in the averaging procedure to obtain a generalized trajectory.